 The District proposed a bond referendum in November 2019 totaling \$82.9 million for flood mitigation projects with voter approval exceeding 60%.
-The District issued \$25.4 million of this authorization in permanent improvement bonds on 12/22/2020 and has expended \$13.3 million of this issuance as of 09/30/2022.
+The District issued \$25.4 million of this authorization in permanent improvement bonds on 12/22/2020 and has approximately \$8.4 million of this issuance on hand its capital projects fund as of 09/30/2023.
 The use of this bond authorization will be complimented with federal matching funds of over \$100 million over the next five years.
 The District is focused on allowing development to continue within the County, while maintaining, or reducing, flood risks.
 The District's development guidelines require individual developments to mitigate impacts to existing floodplains as well as maintain/improve drainage in their vicinity.
 The District also upgrades existing drainage systems to reduce flood risks.
 Initiatives completed or ongoing this year included: